great-expectations/great_expectations/docs/reference/core_concepts.rst

 Validation
 ===================

 A **Validator** uses an Execution Engine and Expectation Suite to validate whether data meets expectations.
-In interactive mode, the Validator can store and update an Expectation Suite while conducting Data Discovery or Exploratory Data Analysis to build or edit an Expectations.
+In interactive mode, the Validator can store and update an Expectation Suite while conducting Data Discovery or Exploratory Data Analysis to build or edit Expectations.

 An **Expectation Validation Result** captures the output of checking an expectation against data.
 It describes whether the data met the expectation, and will usually include Metrics from the data that were used to evaluate the Expectation, such as the percentage of unique values or observed mean.